A Journey of Self-Discovery and Moral Dilemmas: ‘The Immoralist’ by Andre Gide

 Michel’s journey takes him through moments of guilt and introspection as he grapples with his desires and the consequences of his actions.
 He wonders if his newfound liberation is a rejection of morality or an affirmation of his true self.
 The novel delves into the gray areas of morality, challenging readers to consider the boundaries between social conventions and individual authenticity.

-The Discovery of Self-acceptance and Marceline’s Reaction:
+The Discovery of Self-acceptance and Marceline’s Reaction

 Throughout his exploration, Michel learns to accept and embrace his desires, acknowledging that denying his true self would lead to a life of emptiness and self-deception.
 He confronts his past self, shedding the constraints of conventionality and fully embracing his newfound identity.